If you've blocked our ad, please consider unblocking it.

 Further, the disk has it so that when you save and quit, all three levels are reduced to the lowest one you had of any of the three upgrades (for example, if you had Lv.
 8 Attack, Lv.
 5 Magic, and Lv.
 3 Life, they would all be reset to Level 3).
 In the NES version, all levels are always retained between sessions.

-Elevators in palaces seem to have been sped up for the NES version.
+Elevators in palaces have been sped up for the NES version.

 The FDS version makes extensive use of the hardware's extra sound channel, which means some music and sound effects had to be changed when porting to the NES (aside from the creative-based changes).
 The biggest song example is the title theme, while sound effects include finding a fairy, unlocking a door, using a spell, etc.